19th March, 2013 11 Min read

 This service allows enterprises to consume infrastructure on a pay-per-use basis.
 This includes infrastructure such as servers, storage, operating systems, development tools or networking firewalls.

 Typically used to deploy apps, a Platform as a Service (PaaS) gives enterprises a complete infrastructure setup from servers, storage, networking, development tools, middleware and databases.
-For example, developers can use a framework provided by a PaaS provider to create and customize cloud-based applications, and also leverages in-built software components.
+For example, developers can use a framework provided by a PaaS provider to create and customize cloud-based applications, and also leverage in-built software components.

 In the SaaS model, enterprises can access software applications on a pay-per-use or subscription model.
 The onus of maintaining the infrastructure for the application software is on the service provider, which eliminates the need for any upfront costs required for IT infrastructure.
 As applications are hosted centrally and updates are done automatically, this also eliminates the need for time spent in new installations.